 * Russian stock market, bonds and currency plunge

-he had the right to invade his neighbor.
+declared he had the right to invade his neighbor.

-News that Ukraine mobilized for war on Sunday and Washington
+Ukraine mobilized for war on Sunday and Washington

-threatened to isolate Russia economically overshadowed
+threatened to isolate Russia economically as Moscow's biggest

 The S&P 500 had closed at a record high on Friday, and

 profit-taking was expected on Wall Street due to the political